 Our favourite stroller for international travel is the Maclaren Quest.
 We got it when my son was 6 months old for daily use and since then, it has accompanied us on all of our adventures, from sightseeing in Europe to camping in Canada.

-The main thing I love about it is that it strikes a good balance between being portable and sturdy.
+The main thing I love about it this Maclaren travel stroller that it strikes a good balance between being portable and sturdy.
 For the journey, I like how easy it is to fold and how compact it gets: it also comes with a handy shoulder strap that makes it easy to transport when closed.

 In use, I find it reclines nicely and there is a good size basket: this is a great help when travelling as it contains not just baby gear but also jackets, maps, snacks and pretty much anything you may need on a long day out.